sequentech/step/docs/release-notes/next-release.md

 `Approvals` tab:
 1. Go to realm roles, select the admin role and click on `Create role`
 2. Add the following roles: `application-read` and `application-write`
+3. Add the following roles: `registered-voter-read` and `unverified-voter-read`